 Right at the beach you will find the Kep Beach Square.

 Guesthouses, restaurants, Internet cafe, tourist information and tour agencies are all looking forward to serving you.

-$19 – $29 (high season) – Newly renovated bungalows and restaurant!
+Newly renovated bungalows and restaurant!
 8 thatched bungalows in tropical jungle garden.
 All private bathroom.
 Fan or A/C. Garden balcony with hammock and seating.
-Swimming pool open now!
+Swimming pool for guests!
 Restaurant, serving tasty food.
 Good beer selection.
 Pool Table.
 Free WIFI.
 Free use of bicycle.
 Moto for rent.